jacopodellostee/Javascript-Typescript/delloste-jacopo-units-09-11/10-event-and-listeners/04-enhanced-catwalk/README.md

     // Initialize info display on load
     window.onload = showInfo;
     ```

+    * The CSS code:

+    ```css
+    /**
+    * style.css
+    *
+    * This stylesheet positions the cat image absolutely on the page using its ID selector.
+    * The image is aligned to the left edge of the screen and offset 0 pixels from the top.
+    * This setup allows the JavaScript logic to move the cat horizontally across the screen
+    * while preserving its vertical alignment.
+    */

+    /* Positions the cat image absolutely for horizontal movement */
+    #cat {
+        position: absolute;
+        left: 0;
+    }
+    ```

 5. Check The Result using the DevTool Console of the Browser